 Even if you're looking to prepare a sweet galette or a savory one with different toppings, this dough is a great basic recipe.
 Factors such as the moisture level of the fruit may require an adjustment to the recipe, but this is a starting point.

 When cutting in the butter into the dough, make sure that the butter stays cold.
 The pieces of cold butter within the dough will steam and create an airy, flaky texture that cannot be achieved if the butter has melted.
+A food processor is a great tool for putting the dough together quickly.
+However, you can also use a pastry cutter or your hands to get the job done.
 If incorporating the butter with your hands, work quickly!

 If you're making a batch of galettes, you can freeze the dough for up to 2 weeks.

-For a fruit galette, sprinkle sugar on the edges to give it that extra needed sweetness.
 I love the rustic appearance of these tarts.
-Not only are they easy to put together, they look incredible!
+Not only are they easy to put together, but they also look incredible!
 I can foresee my next party to consist of many, many galettes...